tomswartz07/grafana-sdr-weather/README.md

 From there, you may run Grafana and query the data for graphing.
 An example dashboard `weather.json` file has been included for quick reference.

+## Known Limitations

+Presently, the following limitations exist:
+- The middleware software only knows how to manipulate Accurite data.
+- All data is written as JSON to a single column until a proper schema can be defined